Pedestrian & Cyclist Deaths: A Major Public Health Issue

-Enright goes on to explain why politicians are averse to pushing for changes that will produce actual change, and concludes, grimly, that “Until pedestrian deaths in the country’s larger cities are treated as a major public health issue, not very much will happen.
+Enright goes on to explain why politicians are adverse to pushing for changes that will produce actual change and concludes, grimly, that “Until pedestrian deaths in the country’s larger cities are treated as a major public health issue, not very much will happen.
 Cars will continue to speed and cyclists and pedestrians will continue to die.”

 Despite this stark reality, advocates are fighting harder than ever for safer streets where people can walk, roll, and cycle without risking their lives.